Cincinnati hosts N'Guessan and Kansas State

 Cincinnati; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Kansas State takes on Cincinnati after David N’Guessan scored 21 points in Kansas State’s 65-56 win over the Colorado Buffaloes.
+BOTTOM LINE: Kansas State visits Cincinnati after David N’Guessan scored 21 points in Kansas State’s 65-56 victory against the Colorado Buffaloes.

-The Bearcats have gone 12-4 at home.
-Cincinnati is 2-3 in one-possession games.
+The Bearcats are 12-4 in home games.
+Cincinnati has a 2-3 record in games decided by 3 points or fewer.

-The Wildcats are 8-10 in conference play.
-Kansas State ranks eighth in the Big 12 shooting 34.0% from 3-point range.
+The Wildcats are 8-10 against conference opponents.
+Kansas State ranks sixth in the Big 12 with 15.7 assists per game led by Dug McDaniel averaging 4.9.

-Cincinnati averages 71.3 points per game, 1.0 more point than the 70.3 Kansas State gives up.
-Kansas State averages 8.2 made 3-pointers per game this season, 1.8 more made shots on average than the 6.4 per game Cincinnati gives up.
+Cincinnati’s average of 7.5 made 3-pointers per game this season is just 0.8 more made shots on average than the 6.7 per game Kansas State gives up.
+Kansas State averages 8.2 made 3-pointers per game this season, 1.8 more made shots on average than the 6.4 per game Cincinnati allows.

-TOP PERFORMERS: Jizzle James is averaging 12.8 points and 3.8 assists for the Bearcats.
-Day Day Thomas is averaging 12.5 points, 3.5 assists and 1.5 steals over the last 10 games.
+TOP PERFORMERS: Jizzle James is scoring 12.8 points per game with 3.0 rebounds and 3.8 assists for the Bearcats.
+Day Day Thomas is averaging 12.5 points and 2.6 rebounds while shooting 43.4% over the last 10 games.

-Dug McDaniel is averaging 11.1 points, 4.9 assists and 1.7 steals for the Wildcats.
-N’Guessan is averaging 13.5 points over the last 10 games.
+N’Guessan is averaging 13 points and 7.1 rebounds for the Wildcats.
+Brendan Hausen is averaging 2.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bearcats: 5-5, averaging 71.5 points, 27.4 rebounds, 12.5 assists, 6.6 steals and 3.2 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 70.2 points per game.